These sites bear witness to Tripoli's Roman, Ottoman, plus Italian history, providing a window into its layered past.

 Tripoli is not a typical tourist destination.
 Any visit primarily serves essential business, diplomatic, or humanitarian purposes.

-Your conduct in public reflects on you and your your affiliations.
+Your conduct in public reflects on you in addition to your your affiliations.
 Maintain a low profile and avoid drawing undue attention.

 Prioritize safety over sightseeing.
 Any visits to attractions require careful planning, armed security, and constant awareness of the local security situation.

-Tripoli is not a leisure travel destination.
-Only travel for essential purposes, and only with all-inclusive security arrangements.
+Tripoli is not a leisure a tourist destination.
+Only travel for essential purposes, and only with the whole-inclusive security arrangements.

-For those with expert interests and exceptional security, limited archaeological insights exist within Tripoli's confines.
+For those with specialized interests and exceptional security, limited archaeological insights exist within Tripoli's confines.

 Remains of City from the roman era walls and portions of the historic City from the roman era of Oea lie beneath modern Tripoli.